AmaZed21/discord.py/README.md

 ### Contribution

-To prevent duplication of issues, please search if your issue has been aasked already.
+To prevent duplication of issues, please search if your issue has been asked already.

 To request feature updates, include **Feature request: "your request"** in the title.